Skip to content

 Mandatory for: Digital Banking & Cards (all customer types).

 Action: Collect the customer's agreement to the following text.
-You may only adapt the highlighted portions.
+You may only adapt the bold portions.

 Retail customers